-- 220. Having suffered the equivalent of two one-thousand-year floods, i.e. the 2001-2002 and 2008-2009, \$6.6 billion in losses in six years, and having restructured the KRS investment portfolio by selling off over \$1 billion in dividend/interest bearing investments for low/no yield Black Box hedge funds and other non-income-producing investments, it was willfully reckless of Trustees to continue to use KRS' historical rates of return from an investment portfolio filled with dividend and interest paying investments to forecast an AARIR going forward for an investment portfolio filled with low/no dividend/interest paying investments, and billions of dollars of new "investments" that had no prior record of investment performance to rely upon. - In light of this actual record of performance, coupled with the increased allocation of investment assets to low/no dividend /interest paying investments, it was willfully reckless to assume that the KRS Funds were going to earn 7.75% every year forever going forward, but they did so to cover up their own failed stewardship.
-The graphs on page 98-99 show this, since they show that the average ongoing actual investment rate of return for this seventeen years was between 1.98% excluding interest and dividends, and 4.53% including interest and dividends, far short of the 7.75% represented and shown.
+178. Having suffered the equivalent of two one-thousand-year floods, i.e. the 2001-2002 and 2008-2009, \$6.6 billion in losses in six years, and having restructured the KRS investment portfolio by selling off over \$1 billion in dividend/interest bearing investments for low/no yield Black Box hedge funds and other non-income-producing investments, it was willful misconduct or wanton or reckless of the Trustees to continue to use KRS' historical rates of return from an investment portfolio filled with dividend and interest paying investments to forecast an AARIR going forward for an investment portfolio filled with low/no dividend/interest paying investments, and billions of dollars of new "investments" that had no prior record of investment performance to rely upon.

+179. In light of this actual record of performance, coupled with the increased allocation of investment assets to low/no dividend /interest paying investments, it was willful misconduct or wanton or reckless of the Trustees to assume that the KRS Funds were going to earn 7.75% every year forever going forward, but they did so to cover up their own failed stewardship.
+The graphs on page 82-83 show this, since they show that the average ongoing actual investment rate of return for this seventeen years was between 1.98% excluding interest and dividends, and 4.53% including interest and dividends, far short of the 7.75% represented and shown.

-- 222. By 2010, KRS' Trustees and Officers and their investment, actuarial and fiduciary advisors realized that the Plans would not have the money to pay the promised pension distributions for which they were legally obligated, even assuming they earned their long-represented AARIR of 7.75% per year, every year, forever going forward, a rate of return they hadn't averaged, since it was set in 2006, and which they knew they couldn't ever reach on an ongoing basis.
-But they also realized that if they honestly and in good faith factored in these realistic assumptions and known demographics trends, the published underfunded status of the Funds would skyrocket by billions of dollars, their stewardship would be vigorously criticized and investigated, resulting in them being ousted or even sued, a situation they wanted to avoid. - 223.
-Trustees did not want to face these consequences, so rather than report the truth to KRS beneficiaries or the taxpayers in language that was "easily understood" by members and taxpayers, Trustees pursued a concerted common course of conduct with the other Defendants to disguise and mask the true condition of the Funds.
+180. By 2010, KRS' Trustees and Officers and their investment and actuarial advisors realized that the Plans would not have the money to pay the promised pension distributions for which they were legally obligated, even assuming they earned their long-represented AARIR of 7.75% per year, every year, forever going forward, a rate of return they hadn't averaged, since it was set in 2006, and which they knew they couldn't ever reach on an ongoing basis.
+But they also realized that if they honestly and in good faith factored in these realistic assumptions and known demographics trends, the published underfunded status of the Funds would skyrocket by billions of dollars, their stewardship would be vigorously criticized and investigated, resulting in them being ousted or even sued, a situation they wanted to avoid.

+181. Trustees did not want to face these consequences, so rather than report the truth to KRS beneficiaries or the Commonwealth and its taxpayers in language that was "easily understood," Trustees pursued a concerted common course of conduct with the other Defendants to disguise and mask the true condition of the Funds.
 They did so by manipulating and falsifying the key actuarial assumptions and estimates to cover up their own prior trusteeship/fiduciary failures, while making false statements and reassurances as to their prudence, care, diversification, avoidance of risk and undue concentration in investments.
 They looked for a way - somehow - to make up for the prior losses and miscalculations and estimates - to find higher investment returns - and to do so quickly.